 How Can You Move From Finding Yourself to Being Yourself?

-When you interact, communicate, and engage with others in alignment with your self-definition you are at same time honoring your self-expression.
+Now that you have identified who and what you believe yourself to be, it is necessary to express yourself authentically.
+When you present to, communicate with, and engage with others in alignment with your true self you are at the same time honoring your self-expression.

-To express yourself as the real you is to further clarify to yourself and others how your authentic self lives in every day life.
+To express yourself as the real you is to further clarify to yourself and others how your authentic self lives in everyday life.

+This can be particularly difficult at work when you may fear the consequences of what authenticity and self-expression could bring.
 However, if you continue to hide your authentic self, you may continue to feel a disconnect with or loss of your true self.

-5 Ways to Express Yourself Authentically:
+5 Ways to Express Yourself Authentically at Work

 1. Be Honest

 Honesty can be a breath of fresh air when conformity can leave many wondering if real responses are a thing of the past.
 Feedback given with respect and thoughtfulness is appreciated, versus being considered rude or disharmonious.

 2. Speak Up

 When you respect what you have to say often others will as well.
 Speaking up when you feel called to share trains you to feel safe when letting the real you show.

 3. Follow Your Gut

 Permit your senses to guide your actions and trust in your ability to rely on your sixth sense.
 Likely it is derived from past experiences, gauging the current climate, and even an emotionally based inclination that makes sense to you.

 4. Respect Your Boundaries

 Respectfully declining work beyond your scope or an after-work event you have no interest in is not a dealbreaker.
-Instead, it is an opportunity for you to honor your priorities and self-care.
+Instead, setting boundaries is an opportunity for you to honor your priorities and self-care.